futuregrid/cloud-metrics/results/source/results/realtime.rst

 Real time data
 =======================================

-Total number of VM instances created on FutureGrid (New)
+Total count of VM instances created on FutureGrid (New)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html